Clockmender/My-AN-Nodes/README.md

 # EDIT: 25 March 2019:

 Switch node added - switches between two inputs either at a fixed frame, or on an input condidtion. uses Dynamic Sockets, so first connected input determines socket type.
-To use Input condidtion, set frame to large number, e.g. beyond end frame of project as condition to switch is Either Frame exceeded, or Condition is True.
+To use Input condidtion, set frame to large number, e.g. beyond end frame of project as condition to switch from input A to input B is "Either Frame Exceeded, or Condition is True".

-There are still some bugs in the nodes that creae geometry as Blender methods have changed...
+There are still some bugs in the nodes that create geometry as Blender methods have changed...
 I wil look at these over the next week, or so.

 Cheers, Clock.